Find the perfect phone armband to go with your running routine

 Armpocket Mega i-40 Armband

-You'll never have to leave anything behind thanks to multiple built-in storage compartments.
+You'll never have to leave anything behind, thanks to multiple built-in storage compartments.
 It also has reflective edges that keep you visible when you're running outdoors.
-The adjustable vented straps won't slip and they're available in small, medium, and large lengths.
+The adjustable vented straps won't slip, and they're available in small, medium, and large lengths.
 Your touchscreen will remain highly responsive in this armband.
 Comfort and quality matter, which is why this armband is crafted with natural bamboo and memory foam padding for a soft, cozy feel.

-LifeProof LifeActiv Armband with QuickMount
+LifeProof LIFEACTÍV Armband with QuickMount

 Some people don't want to be bothered with trying to navigate their touchscreen through a filmy material.
 Don't be intimidated by this LifeProof armband, which is probably a bit different than what you're used to seeing.
 It's a great choice if you already own a LifeProof case for your phone, but it will also work with other cases.
-Since there is no plastic sleeve to deal with, it can easily accommodate various phones and cases.
+Since there is no plastic sleeve to deal with, it can easily accommodate various phones and cases up to 7.7 inches in size.

-Your purchase includes the LifeActive armband, QuickMount adaptor, and step-by-step installation instructions.
+Your purchase includes the LIFEACTÍV armband, QuickMount adaptor, and step-by-step installation instructions.
 You'll be able to choose whether you mount your phone in a landscape or portrait position.
 This is the perfect hands-free experience for running, swimming, training, and more.
 All it takes is a click to mount it and a twist to remove it.

 Tune Belt Model AB90 Armband

-This particular model from Tune Belt works with many different phones, including the Samsung Galaxy S8, S9, S10e, the Google Pixel 3, as well as the iPhone X, Xs, and 11 Pro.
-Fortunately, Tune Belt is one of those brands that offers multiple armbands for all the different types of phones out there.
+This particular model from Tune Belt works with many different phones, both with or without a separate case, given its size of 7 x 6 x 0.7 inches.
+Fortunately, Tune Belt is one of those brands that offer multiple armbands for all the different types of phones out there.

 Staff pick

-Tribe Water Resistant Phone Armband
+TRIBE Water Resistant Phone Armband

 Premium Quality

 Stay comfortable with an armband that's made of premium quality materials.
-This water-resistant phone armband from Tribe Fitness also happens to be extremely affordable.
+This water-resistant phone armband from TRIBE Fitness also happens to be extremely affordable.
 The no-slip design will keep your phone in place as you run your heart out.

 Universal protection